adjust/marmalade_sdk/README.md

 ### 7. Add revenue tracking

-If your users can generate revenue by tapping on advertisements or making in-app purchases, then you can track those revenues with events.
+If your users can generate revenue by tapping on advertisements or making In-App Purchases, then you can track those revenues with events.
 Let's say a tap is worth €0.01.
 You could track the revenue event like this:

 ```cpp
 adjust_event* event = new adjust_event("abc123");